Can I get a mortgage on a fixed term or zero hours contract

 Let's make no bones: our main client profile is that of the professional contractor.
 They often work through agencies and pay themselves through a limited company structure.

-But there is another type of contract that's becoming evermore popular.
-It's sort of a mix between permanent employment and professional contracting.
+But there is another type of contract that's becoming ever more popular.
+It's a mix between permanent employment and professional contracting.

 Like professional contracting, there's no generic way lenders deal with fixed term's nuances.
 If a bank or building society caters for them, it's rarely at branch level.